Many skin changes, such as skin cancer, wrinkles, and age spots are caused by exposure to the sun.

 The two types of sun rays that can injure the skin are ultraviolet A (UVA) and ultraviolet B (UVB).
 UVA affects the deep layers of skin.
 UVB damages the outermost layers of the skin and causes sunburn.

-The best way to lower your risk of skin cancer is to protect your skin from the sun and ultraviolet (UV) light.
+The best way to lower your risk of skin changes is to protect your skin from the sun.
+This includes using sunscreen and other protective measures.

 Less expensive products that have the same ingredients work as well as expensive ones.

-All young children should be well-covered with clothing, sunglasses, and hats.
-Children should be kept out of the sun during peak sunlight periods.
+While in the sun, children should be well covered with clothing, sunglasses, and hats.
+Children should be kept out of the sun during peak sunlight hours.

-Do not use sunscreens on babies younger than 6 months without consulting a doctor.
+DO NOT use sunscreen on babies younger than 6 months without talking to your doctor or pediatrician first.